 It doesn't seem to matter which kind of shop you step into in Norway, you will inevitably find something knitted for sale.
 I even spotted handknitted socks and hats in the toy shop recently.
 If they have hand written tags on them there's also a good chance they were knitted by someone locally.
 Each region has it's own style of knitwear so do a little bit of research before you travel and you will be able to identify something from the area you are visiting.

 Not my favourite ornaments, but so incredibly Nordic that it would be criminal not to include them in this list.
 Lots of trolls that you find for sale are quirky and induvial, many reflecting the area in which they were made.

 Spices may not seem the most obvious choice to take home from a country like Norway, but there are many spices used in Norwegian cuisine that are not used very much elsewhere or are even more expensive than in Norway.
 If you are an enthusiastic cook (or even if you are not) and want to recreate some of the flavours of your visit you will need the key flavours, The most widely used spices in Norway in both sweet and savoury dishes are cardamom, juniper, cinnamon and dill.

 Don't forget to leave a little bit of space in your suitcase for the wonderful memories you will be bringing home?
 What would be on your list?

-Join us in the Living a Nordic Life has a Facebook group for more Nordic chat.
+Join us in the Living a Nordic Life Facebook group for more Nordic chat.
 We'd be delighted to have you join us there....